Wages Are Up and Opportunities Are Increasing

 Democrats in Congress did not support the Tax Cuts and Jobs Act, and a criticism they frequently mentioned was that the tax relief in the bill for businesses was permanent while the tax relief for individuals expired after 10 years.
 Arcane Washington budget rules prevented Congress from making much of the tax relief in the Tax Cuts and Jobs Act permanent, but I have consistently said no one needs to worry about tax relief expiring for individuals.
 Now, we’ll have a chance to make good on that promise when the House votes on H.R.
 6760, the Protecting Family and Small Business Tax Cuts Act.
-I am a proud cosponsor of this bill to make the tax relief for individuals permanent, and I believe this vote gives members an opportunity to show their support for permanent tax relief that benefits nearly every American.
+I proudly support this bill to make the tax relief for individuals permanent, and I believe this vote gives members an opportunity to show their support for permanent tax relief that benefits nearly every American.

 According to a Tax Foundation analysis, making these cuts permanent will create 1.5 million new jobs, increase wages by 0.9 percent and increase GDP by 2.2 percent.
 This legislation will also help families by making the following policies permanent: lower tax rates; a doubled Child Tax Credit to be available to more families; first Paid Family Leave Tax Credit; elimination of the Alternative Minimum Tax for 96 percent of those who paid it last year; and even more relief from the Death Tax.
 Additionally, I’m glad we will consider legislation that helps Americans save for retirement.
 Retirement security has been a passion of mine since I got to Congress, and I know how important these policies are is to low- and middle-class retirement savers.